uic-vis/project-3-raka-s-team/README.md

 ### Task 5

 1. This `README.md` is the markdown documentation.
-2. Souce code is located in the `Project3CS424/` folder.
+2. Source code is located in the `Project3CS424/` folder.
 3. Screenshots of the web page can be found in the [📸 screenshots](#📸-screenshots) section or in the `images/` folder.
 4. Web page is linked [here](https://duynguyen2001.github.io/Project3CS424/).
 5. Presentation was done on Tuesday 29 November 2022 in class.